-As a math major at ORU, you will benefit from our diverse teacher preparation program that is made up of three segments: general education, the subject area and the professional education.
+As a mathematics, computer information technology, computer science, or applied science major at ORU, you will benefit from our diverse teacher preparation program that is made up of three segments: general education, the subject area and the alternative placement program for teacher certification.
 These are woven together with a Christian worldview that will truly ensure you graduate ready to enter the classroom and impact the world.

 What are some of the core experiences?